 At Drew she teaches writing at all levels from first-year writing and writing intensive courses, to researched writing, creative nonfiction, and writing and pedagogical theory at the graduate level.
-In Fall 2012 she taught Travel Writing, a creative nonfiction course, and team-taught “Teaching in the Two-Year College” with Professor Philip Chase from County College of Morris (CCM).
-In Spring 2013 she taught a new Writing Intensive course, “Blogs, Tweets, and Social Media: Writing with Clarity and Style in the New Millennium,” which she is teaching again in Fall 2013 along with another new course combining the preparation of Writing Center Tutors and Writing Fellows.
+She team-teaches “Teaching in the Two-Year College” with Professor Philip Chase from County College of Morris (CCM), part of the Two-Year College Concentration of Drew’s Caspersen School of Graduate Studies Arts & Letters Program.
+She also teaches a popular upper-level Writing Intensive course, “Blogs, Tweets, and Social Media: Writing with Clarity and Style in the New Millennium.”
 [See "Teaching" for details]

 She and Rebecca Moore Howard are principal researchers in the Citation Project, a collaborative, multi-site, data-based study of college students’ use of research sources, and they are at work on a book exploring the first phase of their research, Struggling with Sources, under contract with Parlor Press.
-She and Tricia Serviss are also editing a collection of essays on research building on or parallel to Citation Project research (tentatively titled Researching Research: Transcontextual Methods for Understanding Student Source Use), and with Barbara D’Angelo, Barry Maid, and Janice Walker she is editing a collection on Information Literacy (Information Literacy—Not Just for Librarians: Issues in Assessment, Teaching, and Application).
+She and Tricia Serviss are also editing a collection of essays on research building on or parallel to Citation Project research (tentatively titled Researching Research: Transcontextual Methods for Understanding Student Source Use), and with Barbara D’Angelo, Barry Maid, and Janice Walker she is editing a collection on Information Literacy (Not Just for Librarians: Issues in Information Literacy)ee “Publications” for details]

 Sandra says that what drives all of her work is the desire to learn to teach students how to write effectively, correctly, and creatively for many audiences including themselves.
 She is also interested in tracking the habits of mind we teach and model in and outside of the classroom, and the behaviors we unintentionally reinforce when we think we are teaching something else.